osvi-25/react-bmi-calculator/README.md

 A BMI Calculator built with **React**.
 It allows users to know about their **Body Mass Index (BMI)**.

+## Live Demo
+Check out the live version of this project [here](react-bmi-calculator-seven.vercel.app).

 ## 🚀 Features
 - Gives the user their BMI
 - BMI Status